JeniaTaranov/microservices-assignment/README.md

 How to start?
 - You need to have Docker and Docker Compose installed

 How to run the system?
-1. Set the environmental variable in .env file under the root directory:
-   DATABASE_URL= postgres://user:password@postgres:5432/microservices_db
+From the root -
+1. $ init.sh
 2. Run the following comment in the terminal root directory:
 $ docker-compose up --build